Naomi Dattani

-Naomi Dilip Dattani (born 28 April 1994) is an English professional cricketer who plays for and captains Middlesex Women, as well as playing for North West Thunder and London Spirit.
-She previously played for Surrey Stars, Western Storm and Sunrisers.
+Naomi Dilip Dattani (born 28 April 1994) is an English professional cricketer who plays for Hampshire and Western Australia.
+She has previously played for Surrey Stars, Western Storm, Sunrisers, London Spirit, Trent Rockets, Middlesex Women, North West Thunder and Southern Brave.
 In 2020, she was one of 25 players awarded regional retainer contracts by the England and Wales Cricket Board.
 She started playing cricket at the age of 10 for a local cricket club, Perivale Phoenicians Cricket Club.